 Heartier Wallonian cooking further south.

-Independent cafés appear every few kilometres on most routes.
+Independent cafés appear every few kilometers on most routes.
 The beer and chocolate are as good as their reputation suggests — best appreciated after a day in the saddle.

 Belgium's central position makes it a natural starting point for a longer multi-country journey.